ArduPilot/ardupilot_wiki/common/source/docs/common-spektrum-rc.rst

 All Spektrum receivers released since August 2019 only support the `SRXL2 <https://github.com/SpektrumRC/SRXL2>`__ protocol.
 SRXL2 is a single-wire, half-duplex protocol that supports integrated telemetry and a number of other features.

 An `SRXL2 cable <https://www.spektrumrc.com/Products/Default.aspx?ProdID=SPM4650>`__ has four wires, one of which is not connected.
-This new format is to distinguish them from older recievers supporting DSMX since DSMX and SRXL2 are incompatible.
+This new format is to distinguish them from older receivers supporting DSMX since DSMX and SRXL2 are incompatible.

 SRXL2 receivers must be connected to a UART.
 SRXL2 receivers support a wide range of voltages, including the 5v available on a UART so connect GND to GND, VCC  to VCC and the signal wire to the TX pin of the UART.